Best Drone Under 50

-Quick Comparison table of the Best Drones under $50
+Quick Comparison table of Best Drones under $50

 Top 5 Only Listed, scroll down for more details on the rest in the list

 1. Syma X5C-1 (Best Drones Under 50)

-There is no doubt, this drone has been touted as one of the top drones under 50 dollars and a great beginner drone (if not the best beginner drone).
+There is no doubt, this drone has been touted as one of the best drones under 50 dollars and a great beginner drone (if not the best beginner drone).
 This drone is lightweight and relatively small.
 Though it’s HD camera isn’t the top of the line, it is good quality and has good basic video capabilities.
 It’s durable, easy to assemble, and the price-point isn’t bad either.
 This makes it ideal for beginners and budget-conscious intermediate drone pilots.

 As good as it is for those on a budget, there are a couple issues I have with this drone.
 First off, you’ll only get about 5-7 minutes of fly time, which is a little less than average.
 However, Combine that with the fact that it takes over an hour and a half to charge and the battery leaves a lot to be desired and you'll want to buy some extra batteries.
 It also has a bad tendency to burn out its motor.